 We tested different designs with a W plus caret internally.
 Now, lots of companies use single letters for their icons: Skype, Gmail, Instapaper, Goodreads, Netflix, Skype, Facebook, Pinterest.
 So, why not?

-Google, Instapaper and Netflix use capital letters for their icons Skype, Opera and Stripe use capital letters for their icons, too
+Google, Instapaper and Netflix's capital letter icons Skype, Opera and Stripe's capital letter icons

 There are three prominent ones with a W: There’s Wikipedia and WordPress.
 And then there’s our old nemesis: Microsoft Word.
 We always played coy with Microsoft naming: MS Word vs iA Writer.
 MS PowerPoint vs iA Presenter (fun fact: PowerPoint was originally called Presenter).
 But W and blue get a bit too close…